nrfconnect/sdk-nrf/doc/nrf/ug_nrf91.rst

 The |NCS| provides support for developing on the nRF9160 System in Package (SiP) using the nRF9160 DK (PCA10090) and Thingy:91 (PCA20035), and offers :ref:`samples <nrf9160_samples>` dedicated to these devices.

-For board spesific information please vist the following subpages:
+For board specific information please visit the following subpages:

 .. toctree::
    :maxdepth: 2